15 WLW/Lesbian Romance Books You Must Read

 1. The Falling in Love Montage

 Our heroine is Saoirse, who’s finished her final year of school.
-At the beginning of summer, she goes to an end-of-year party and meets Ruby.
-After rescuing a kitten together, these two instantly hit it off instantly and decided to have this summer fling based on the falling in love montages of popular rom coms.
+At the beginning of summer, she attends an end-of-year party and meets Ruby.
+After rescuing a kitten together, these two hit it off and decided to have this summer fling based on the falling-in-love montages of popular romance comedies.

 The Falling in Love Montage